 To deal with specific aspects of the Group’s affairs, the Board has formed certain Committees.
 Each of these Committees is governed by terms of reference available upon request from the Company Secretary.

-Details of the membership, roles, responsibilities and activities of the Audit, Remuneration and Nomination Committees are described in more detail in the individual Committee reports commencing on page 46 of the 2019 Annual Report.
+Details of the membership, roles, responsibilities and activities of the Audit, Nomination and Remuneration Committees are described in more detail in the individual Committee reports commencing on page 53 of the 2020 Annual Report.

 The Chair of each Committee reports to the Board on the activities of that Committee.

-The terms of reference for each of the Audit, Remuneration and Nomination Committees can be found in the Annual Report on pages 46 to 48 and on the Group website.
+The terms of reference for each of the Audit, Nomination and Remuneration Committees can be found in the Annual Report on pages 53 to 55 and on the Group website.

 Evolution of governance framework

 In March 2018 the QCA Code was formally selected as the appropriate recognised corporate governance code to be applied for the purposes of AIM Rule 26.
-The Board will monitor the requirements of this code on an annual basis and revise its governance framework as appropriate as the Group evolves.
+The Board monitors the requirements of this code on an annual basis and revises its governance framework as appropriate as the Group evolves.

 As part of ongoing governance efforts, the Group decided in the year ended 31 March 2019 that an extra Committee should be formed to review risk throughout the organisation.
 In March 2019, the first sitting of this Risk Committee took place.
 The Committee was formed to establish and review that the Group are performing risk management throughout the organisation (and, to emphasise the point, not trying to perform the risk management itself).

-As the Group continues to grow the Board fully recognises both the importance and the need of the governance framework to continue to evolve, as evidenced in matters reserved for the Board, the newly created Risk Committee and external advice being sought to assist the Remuneration Committee in making its decisions.
+As the Group continues to grow the Board fully recognises both the importance and the need of the governance framework to continue to evolve, as evidenced in very recent times by additional consideration of matters reserved for the Board, the newly created Risk Committee and external advice being sought to assist the Remuneration Committee in making its decisions.
 Consideration of the need to further enhance the governance framework will attract ongoing focus with the Group.

-Principle 10 – Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders
+Principle 10 – Communicate how the Group is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

-A range of fora exist at which the functioning of the Group is critically appraised and where opportunities exist for stakeholders to challenge management and hold them to account for the Group's performance.
+A range of forums exist at which the functioning of the Group is critically appraised and where opportunities exist for stakeholders to challenge management and hold them to account for the Group’s performance.

-A description of the work of the Board''s Committees in the financial year to 31 March 2019, including a report from each of the Audit, Remuneration and Nomination Committees, is set out at pages 46 to 48 of the 2019 Annual Report.
+A description of the work of the Board’s Committees in the financial year to 31 March 2020, including a report from each of the Audit, Nomination and Remuneration Committees, is set out at pages 53 to 55 of the 2020 Annual Report.

-The work of the Nomination Committee resulted in the appointment on 2 July 2018 of Peter Whiting as an independent Non- Executive Director.
-This Committee continues to actively seek new Non-Executive appointments.
+The work of the Nomination Committee resulted in the appointment on 1 December 2019 of Monika Biddulph as an independent Non- Executive Director.

 Votes at General Meetings